Author: Team BRS | 5 minute read

 The days of being able to reach your followers by simply posting are long gone.
-Chronological timelines have been replaced by algorithmic feeds.
+Algorithmic feeds have replaced chronological timelines.
 They display content based on relevancy rather than recency.
 These ever-changing algorithms have made it more challenging for brands and digital marketers to see a strong organic reach.

 But they’re not impossible to crack.
 Your audience is being fed content that’s been determined to be important to them – like most social media channels.
 The easiest, most effective, and seemingly simple way to get ahead is to post content that they engage with.